aim-uofa/GeoBench/README.md

 </div>

-> This toolbox streamlines the use and evaluation for SOTA both discriminative and generative geometry estimation models, including:
+> This toolbox streamlines the use and evaluation for state-of-the-art discriminative and generative geometry estimation models, including:

 - [x] Genpercept
 - [x] DMP